revilowaldow/BITC/Sessions/2026/02 22 - Session 61.md

 Kaulinan recommended to Virtelle to not expose herself in the low district

-Huascan's present in silver compnay courtyar
+Huascan's present in silver compnay courtyard.
+JokJok & Grotuk Mimi here.